zovelsanj/cuda_basics/ATLAS_CUDA_tutorial/02_Expose_Parallelism/Readme.md

 ==WARNING== Profiling kernels launched by child processes requires the --target-processes all option.
 ```

-So the question is, why does this limit exists?
+So the question is, why does this limit exist?
 The reasons are:
 - Each block needs to fit within the SM's resources (registers, shared memory)
 - The hardware is designed to efficiently schedule and manage blocks of up to 1024 threads
 - This limit ensures proper resource allocation and scheduling